banzaicloud/koperator/docs/developer.md

 2. `make install`
 3. `make run`

-Create CR and let the operator set up Kafka in your cluster (you can change the `spec` of `Kafka` for your needs in the yaml file):
+Create CR and let the operator set up Apache Kafka in your cluster (you can change the `spec` of `Kafka` for your needs in the yaml file):

-> Remember you need Zookeeper server to run Kafka
+> Remember you need Zookeeper server to run Apache Kafka

 `kubectl create -n kafka -f config/samples/simplekafkacluster.yaml`

-#### Limitations on minikube
+## Limitations on minikube

 Minikube does not have a load balancer implementation, thus our envoy service will not get an external IP and the operator will get stuck at this point.